shaunluttin/socialarts.club/_DeveloperNotes/journal.md

 Tuesday 23 April 2019

+It might be best to delete all the Login/Register stuff completely and simply save the form with a GUID.

 We can scaffold the identity views like this (and keep only the .cshtml files)

     dotnet aspnet-codegenerator identity --files Account.Login